alexdino626/FaceSpace-Project/README.md

 ### Exercise 4 Tying all of the pages together.

 We now have a functioning app! 🙌 Let's add more functionality to the make it better.

-**⚠️ As of now, you are on your own for the CSS of any added functionality.**

 #### 4.1 - A link to the signin page in the header